Architectural Visualization Studio

 A0-Higher Format

 An even lower dpi of 75 and as far down as 20 will work for any large-scale printing.
 A prime example of large print formatting that fits this would be a billboard.
 Since a billboard will be viewed from afar at a 30-square foot image, dpi as low as 20 or 30 will be more than enough to display a high-quality image.
-For a more complete guide on Large Format Printing, please see here.
+For a more complete guide on Large Format Printing.

 Image DPI Requirements For Specific Type of Prints

-There are several different types of printing which have developed over the years (please see here for a guide on the history of printmaking), and all of these require a different approach.
+There are several different types of printing which have developed over the years and all of these require a different approach.
+Read in detail about the history of printmaking in this link.
 To reproduce the image at the best possible quality, the DPI of an image is critical because each printing type has a specific base parameters to meet.
 For basic image DPI requirements for printing by a particular type of print, use the following industry standards for guidance:

 Billboard & Banner Printing